-4.2 Models with Multiple Risk Objects
+4.2 Models with multiple Bayesian networks

-4.2.1 Introducing the River Flooding Model
+4.2.1 Introducing the river flooding model

-- 1. The River Flooding model predicts whether a river will flood using information about the water level of a river, the amount of rainfall and the flood defences in place to prevent flooding. - 2.
+- The River Flooding model predicts whether a river will flood using information about the water level of a river, the amount of rainfall and the flood defences in place to prevent flooding. - 2.
 The model is structured in such a way that is possible to link together different instances of it to monitor the flood risk over time. - 3.
-The amount of rainfall, together with the "prior" water level (i.e. before rainfall), influences the "post" water level (i.e. after rainfall).
+The amount of rainfall, together with the "prior" water level (i.e., before rainfall), influences the "post" water level (i.e. after rainfall).
 This "post" water level can then be used as the "prior" water level in a new instance of the model that represents the next time period. - 4.
-The quality of flood defences and the water level after rainfall determine whether or not the river will flood.
+The quality of flood defences and the water level after rainfall determine whether the river will flood.
 As with the "post" water level, the quality of the flood defences can be linked to the same node in the next time period.

-4.2.2 Importing Models
+4.2.2 Importing models

-- 1. Start AgenaRisk and open the Model Library / Tutorials / River Flooding Basic Object.ast model. - 2.
-Ensure that the River Flooding risk object is selected in the Risk Explorer.
+- 1. Start agena.ai modeller and open the Model Library / Tutorials / River Flooding Basic Object.ast model. - 2.
+Ensure that the River Flooding Bayesian network is selected in the Explorer view.
 The model should look like the one in Figure 44 below.